walterhiggins/WMPJS/book-outline.md

 Ultimately the *server.addRecipe()* method *doesn't care* what type of *Recipe* is added, *FurnaceRecipe*, *ShapedRecipe* or *ShapelessRecipe*, it doesn't matter, all the *server* object cares is that it *is* a *Recipe* object so it can call the *Recipe.getResult()* method (which is common to all 3 subclasses) when someone uses the recipe in a crafting grid.
 We'll revist this topic in the following Chapter.

 ### Summary
 In this chapter we covered a lot of ground.
-We learned how to explore the Bukkit API Reference documentation, how to use the *new* keyword and learned about *inheritance* and how to use it when calling Java code. in the next chapter, we'll build upon what we've done here and add Teleporting behavior to the Ender Bow.
+We learned how to explore the Bukkit API Reference documentation, how to use the *new* keyword and learned about *inheritance* and how to use it when calling Java code.
+In the next chapter, we'll build upon what we've done here to add Teleporting behavior to the Ender Bow.

 ## @@nextChapter{chapter-17}: Arrows that Teleport you.
 ### Introduction